tsdiokno/abl/content/tl/docs/nt/roma/roma-2.md

 [^13]: For the hearers of the law are not righteous before God, but the doers of the law will be justified.

-[^14] Kaya kapag ang mga Hentil, na natural na na sa labas ng Kautusan, ay sinusunod ang Kautusan, ito ay nagiging Kautusan na rin para sa kanila kahit na sila ay na sa labas ng Kautusan.
+[^14] Kaya kapag ang mga Hentil, na natural na hindi napapasailalim sa Kautusan, ay sinusunod ang Kautusan, ito ay nagiging Kautusan na rin para sa kanila kahit na sila ay wala sa ilalim ng Kautusan.

 [^14]: So, when Gentiles, who do not by nature have the law, do what the law demands, they are a law to themselves even though they do not have the law.